-- 1. An elementary certificate is valid for teaching all subjects grades K-5, all subjects grades K-8 in a self-contained classroom.
+- 1. An elementary certificate is valid for teaching all subjects grades K-5 and all subjects grades K-8 in a self-contained classroom.
 Endorsement areas (optional) added to the elementary certificate are also valid for teaching in the subject area endorsement as listed on the certificate in grades 6-8. - 2.
 A secondary certificate is valid for teaching subject area endorsements, as listed on the certificate, in grades 6-12. - 3.
-Endorsements can be added to an elementary certificate in order to: - ➤ Become highly qualified to teach in K-12 SED: LD classrooms - ➤ Become highly qualified to teach in ECE classrooms - Become highly qualified to teach subject area endorsements in grades 6-8 - 4.
+Endorsements can be added to an elementary certificate in order to: - ➤ Become highly qualified to teach in K-12 SED: LD classrooms - > Become highly qualified to teach in ECE classrooms - Become highly qualified to teach subject area endorsements in grades 6-8 - 4.
 Endorsements for secondary certification are valid in the areas in which the holder is highly qualified to teach in grades 6-12 (grades K-12 for holders of the SED: LD endorsement). - 5.
-Those seeking an endorsement in Spanish (elementary, secondary or K-12), must take and pass the Oral Proficiency Interview at the level of Intermediate High to be allowed to participate in a student teaching internship and at the level of Advanced Low to be recommended for a Spanish endorsement.
+Those seeking an endorsement in Spanish (elementary, secondary or K-12), must take and pass the Oral Proficiency Interview at the level of Advanced Low to be recommended for a Spanish endorsement.